-FedEx Ground has won some of its IC misclassification cases, and lost some, many of which have been the subject of our prior blog posts.
+FedEx Ground has won some of its IC misclassification cases, and lost some, many of which have been the subject of my prior blog posts.
 But the result in this case was predictable: Massachusetts has the least hospitable law for independent contractor (IC) status among the 50 states.
 Thus, it was not surprising that the federal court, applying the Massachusetts statute, found that the drivers had been misclassified as ICs, instead of being treated as employees.

 Other states with ABC laws governing ICs typically have a “B” prong that affords the business the opportunity to satisfy that middle prong by showing one of two alternatives: that the services performed are either outside the usual course of the business for which the service is performed or are performed outside of all the places of business of the enterprise for which the service is performed.